Illustration taken from “Family Journal” showcasing three senior British commanders found in the Edna Snow scrapbook, CR3-2-0-2

 Image of Captain Rev. Donaldson from the Edna Snow scrapbook - CR3-2-0-2 (Apologies, no image of the Monaghans available)

 Halifax City Council leads Canada in proclaiming November 11th as a public holiday, on the first anniversary of Armistice Day.
 This was before the federal government officially designated November 11th as a federal statutory holiday.
 Click on the poppy to view the minutes of the November 6, 1919 meeting.

-HRM Archives gratefully acknowledges the assistance of the Department of Canadian Heritage and the Canadian Council of Archives in supporting the Young Canada Works intern who prepared these records.
+HRM Archives gratefully acknowledges the financial assistance of the Department of Canadian Heritage and the Canadian Council of Archives in supporting the Young Canada Works summer student who prepared this exhibit.